Fujifilm X70 versus Canon G5 X

 The Fujifilm X70 and the Canon PowerShot G5 X are two digital cameras that were announced, respectively, in January 2016 and October 2015.
 Both the X70 and the G5X are fixed lens compact cameras that are based on an APS-C (X70) and an one-inch sensor.
 The Fujifilm has a resolution of 16 megapixel, whereas the Canon provides 20 MP.

-The physical size and weight of the Fujifilm X70 and the Canon G5 X are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X70 – represents the basis for the calculations across all the size and weight measures).
+An illustration of the physical size and weight of the Fujifilm X70 and the Canon G5 X is provided in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X70 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G5 X is notably larger (18 percent) than the Fujifilm X70.
 Moreover, the G5X is slightly heavier (4 percent) than the X70.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
 In this context, it is worth noting that neither the X70 nor the G5X are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.